-I began to identify my core relationship needs and decided drop online dating as distraction.
-I put the intention out there for what I wanted, and started working on myself and my joy rather than pursuing a relationship.
+I began to identify my core relationship needs and decided to drop online dating as a distraction.
+I put the intention out there for what I wanted and started working on myself and my joy rather than pursuing a relationship.

 - Why Online Dating is a Distraction and Not a Solution